MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

     Option 2:

-    1. Get the PowerShell script for permissions from GitHub https://github.com/microsoft/BCTech/tree/master/samples
+    1. Get the PowerShell script called Convert-PermissionSets.psm1 from [Business Central Tech Samples](https://github.com/microsoft/BCTech/tree/master/samples/PermissionSetConversion) on GitHub.
     2. Run the script against the old [!INCLUDE [prod_short](includes/prod_short.md)] version to export the permission sets to AL object.
     3. Compare the exported AL objects with permission set objects from the version 18.